-(v) Net cost sharing - MIB
+(vi) Net cost sharing - MIB

-The Group has agreed with a wholly-owned subsidiary of MIB to share certain administrative functions including internal audit, human resources and information technology.
+The Group has agreed with a wholly owned subsidiary of MIB to share certain administrative functions including internal audit, human resources and information technology.
 Broadly, each party is responsible for nominated functions and provides services for those functions to both itself and the other party.
 Personnel costs for those functions, including an allowance for on-costs, are shared between the parties in agreed proportions.

-(vi) Cost recharges - MFKP
+(vii) Cost recharges - associate

-The Group provided personnel, administrative and other services to Mulpha FKP Pty Limited (MFKP).
+The Group provided personnel, administrative and other services to Mulpha FKP Pty Limited ("MFKP").
 MFKP was sold in FY14.

-(vii) Other receivables - associates
+(viii) Other receivables - associates